itsAbdullahMaqsood/SellerBazaar-CSharp/README.md

 ## 🎢 Overview

-I am delighted to share my second-semester project—a sophisticated C# Winforms and SQL Server-based application.
+I am delighted to share my second-semester project—a sophisticated C# WinForms and SQL Server-based application.
 It is a *One-Stop Ecommerce Shopping Application* where sellers, buyers, and admin can select their role and login to start selling, buying, or managing the app respectively.
-This project serves as an evidence to my proficiency in Object-Oriented Programming and database management, showcasing my capacity to design and implement comprehensive software solutions.
+This project serves as evidence to my proficiency in Object-Oriented Programming and database management, showcasing my capacity to design and implement comprehensive software solutions.

 ## ✨ Features